Mithreindeir/ctf-writeups/pico-ctf2018/cake/cake.md

 Not quite, we just need to get shop+0x8 returned by malloc twice in a row.
 To do this, we can set the next pointer in our original forged chunk, back to the forged chunk.
 Then we can do another fastbin attack, get shop+0x8 overwritten setting shop->counter\[0] to NULL, and our next call to malloc will return shop+0x8 again, with shop->counter\[0] as NULL, and we can finish our attack.

+What target to overwrite?
+Let's just do printf.
+What to overwrite it with?
+Well we could do system, but we don't have much control over any printf arguments.
+However, most libc versions have gadgets that directly call execve on "/bin/sh"!
+There is this great tool [one_gadget](https://github.com/david942j/one_gadget) that can find these gadgets.
+And we will use that.

 Putting it all together:
 ```python